kirbydesign/designsystem/readme.md

 _**Please note:** If you don't want the additional http request for the polyfill loader, you can copy the contents of `node_modules/@kirbydesign/designsystem/polyfills/resize-observer-polyfill-loader.js` into a `script` tag in `index.html` instead_

-## Chart Components

-The Kirby chart components use Highcharts.
-Note that this is a licensed product.

 ## Contributing

 If you wish to contribute new features, bug fixes or something third to the project have a look at the [contribution guidelines](./.github/CONTRIBUTING.md).